Efficiency in Digital Economies -- A Primer on Tokenomics: Socio-economic transformation in the digital age

-Incentivisation uniquely enabled through cryptographic token and self-enforcing rules within the network therefore emphasize a radical change, in-depth \ref{sec:economics}.
+Incentivisation uniquely enabled through cryptographic token and self-enforcing rules via \emph{smart contracts} within the network emphasize a radical change, in-depth Section \ref{sec:economics} \cite{buterin2014}.
 Those networks have the potential to align stakeholders by the consensus rules.
-Token would incentive individual behavior in a global distributed network to collectively contribute to a common goal, we refer to this as \emph{tokenized network}.
+A token incentivises individual behavior in a global distributed network to collectively contribute to a common goal.

-One important difference between economics and tokenomics is that economics most often starts with predictive goals, and tokenomics mainly starts with design goals.
-This provides the possibility to design a ecosystem according to the desired properties and core values in order to avoid e.g. power concentration or plutarchy\cite{tinsman2018}.

-To summarize, token-based networks can be compared to some kind of digital nation state, where each digital state has their own interest area, rules and desired system goals.
-The biggest advantages thereby, ensuring trust by trustless technologies and automatization through self-enforcing rules and incentives.
+To summarize, a DLT-based network can be compared to a digital nation state, where each digital state has their own interest area, rules and desired system goals.
+The biggest advantages thereby, ensuring trust by \emph{trustless} technologies and automatization through self-enforcing rules and incentives. \emph{Trustless} in the sense that participants do not need to know or trust each other or a central third party to administer informational or monetary exchange.
+Instead, users are asked to trust the underlying code that make decentralized protocols secure, reliable, and open to use \cite{Harz2018}.